aws-samples/cfn101-workshop/workshop/content/intermediate/templates/conditions/_index.md

 * Identify sample use cases for leveraging Condition functions.
 * Provision resources based on Condition evaluation.
-* Conditionally specifying resource property values using Condition functions.
+* Specify resource property values using Condition functions.

 Let’s walk through an example of how to Conditions function in your template.